- dask.array.power(x1, x2, /, out=None, *, where=True, casting='same_kind', order='K', dtype=None, subok=True[, signature, extobj]) = <ufunc 'power'>¶

 First array elements raised to powers from second array, element-wise.

 Raise each base in x1 to the positionally-corresponding power in x2. x1 and x2 must be broadcastable to the same shape.
-Note that an integer type raised to a negative integer power will raise a ValueError.

 The exponents.
 If